 Indian Wells, Calif.

 Application & Fees

-	The application process for the summer 2020 program will begin in mid-February 2020.
+The application process for the July 2020 seminar is now closed.

-	The 2019 application fee was $1,950 and included payment of the 3.5-day seminar, seminar materials, four breakfasts, three lunches, refreshment breaks, one dinner, and one networking reception.
+The 2020 application fee was $1,950 and included payment of the seminar, seminar materials, three breakfasts, two lunches, refreshment breaks, one dinner, and one networking reception.
 The application fee did not include the optional CME fee, travel, or hotel accommodations.
-This fee is subject to a slight increase in 2020.
+This fee is subject to a slight increase in 2021.

 At the completion of the seminar, participants will be able to:

 - Demonstrate leadership behaviors that include effective communication, expanding self-awareness, increasing financial acumen, and other leadership topics necessary for skill development and career advancement

 - Gain insights into overcoming challenges and developing strategies for navigating gender dynamics in the workplace

 - Create individualized leadership goals that align with their long-term career vision and short-term goals for promotion